-What most of us know as "alimony" is actually not available in Texas.
+What most of us know as "alimony" is not available in Texas.
 Movies and television shows talk about alimony in the context of highly contentious divorces between rich spouses.
-This can make for interesting circumstances for entertainment purposes but the reality of situations like this is that most people who go through divorce are not wealthy.
+This can make for exciting circumstances for entertainment purposes, but the reality of situations like this is that most people who go through divorce are not wealthy.
 Most divorces in Texas do not result in spousal maintenance or contractual alimony being paid from spouse to spouse.
-With so much misinformation floating around in the atmosphere about spousal maintenance I wanted to take some time and discuss with you just what spousal maintenance actually is.
+With so much misinformation floating around in the atmosphere about spousal maintenance, I wanted to take some time and discuss with you just what spousal maintenance is.

 Spousal maintenance in Texas is what people elsewhere in the country refer to as alimony.
-A family court judge can order spousal maintenance as a form of spousal support as a result of a divorce trial.
-These are basically a series of monthly payments that are paid from your ex-spouse to you if it is shown that you are in need of additional monetary support to help you meet your minimum, reasonable needs.
-Take note that spousal maintenance would not be justified in most cases simply to help you maintain the lifestyle to which you have become accustomed during your married life.
+A family court judge can order spousal maintenance as a form of spousal support resulting from a divorce trial.
+These are a series of monthly payments paid from your ex-spouse to you if it is shown that you need additional monetary support to help you meet your minimum, reasonable needs.
+Take note that spousal maintenance would not be justified in most cases to help you maintain the lifestyle you have become accustomed to during your married life.

 These payments will not last forever in most cases.
 If you are on the other side of this equation and are concerned that you could be ordered to pay your ex-spouse spousal maintenance, then you should take solace in this reality.
-Spousal maintenance is temporary support and is limited as far as how much you could be ordered to pay.
-The key phrase that you need to become aware of, no matter if you will be paying or receiving payments, is that it is only the minimum reasonable needs of the recipient that need to be met.
-Generally speaking spousal maintenance payments in Texas would last for anywhere between five and ten years after divorce.
+Spousal maintenance is temporary support and is limited to how much you could be ordered to pay.
+The key phrase that you need to become aware of, no matter if you will be paying or receiving payments, is that only the minimum reasonable needs of the recipient need to be met.
+Generally speaking, spousal maintenance payments in Texas would last for anywhere between five and ten years after a divorce.

 Changes in spousal maintenance due to recent tax law updates